 Conclusion

 Boone County Hospital’s success story illustrates that model-informed precision dosing is not reserved for large academic centers.
 With the right platform and implementation support, even small critical access hospitals can realize meaningful gains in patient safety, operational efficiency, and cost savings.
-Boone’s experience provides a roadmap for other rural facilities aiming to modernize antibiotic dosing without adding undue burden.
+Boone County’s experience provides a roadmap for other rural facilities aiming to modernize antibiotic dosing without adding undue burden.